Transportation Planning

 • Conducting a comprehensive assessment of current transit services and infrastructure.

-• Gathering input from key stakeholders, including community members, governmental agencies, and partner organizations.
+• Gathering input from key stakeholders, including community members, transit riders, governmental agencies, and partner organizations.

 • Conducting surveys and analyzing survey results.